palak296/Recommendation_system/README.md

 The app also has feature to change its Theme , we can select white theme or dark theme or device oriented theme
 ![Screenshot](images/theme.JPG)

+## Development Timeline

+- Week 1 - Research and ideation
+- Week 2 - Visualising the data in jupyter notebook/Backend Development
+- Week 3 - streamlit frontend, initially focusing on displaying all the recommendations appropriately
+- Week 4 - Deployement and Submission

 ## Run Locally